 Add the eggs and vanilla and mix until light.

-In a medium mixing bowl, whisk together the flour, cocoa powder, baking powder, and salt.
+In a medium mixing bowl, whisk together the flour, cocoa powder, baking soda, and salt.

 Gradually add flour mixture to the wet ingredients and beat until just combined.